 Come to IBJI When You Have Knee Pain

 Our highly-trained surgeons and knee doctors are experts in sports medicine, orthopedic treatments, and pain management.
 We work with every patient to create a personalized care plan based on the best options for alleviating their pain from runner’s knee and other injuries and conditions.

 Move better and live better with help from IBJI.
-Our practice has 150 physicians, 100 locations throughout the greater Chicago area, expertise in knee care and all other orthopedic specialties, and comprehensive diagnostic and rehabilitation services.
+Our practice has more than 150 physicians, 100 locations throughout the greater Chicago area, expertise in knee care and all other orthopedic specialties, and comprehensive diagnostic and rehabilitation services.